Steam Piping Tutorial

 Normal Water Line

-Many steam boilers have automatic water feeders installed on them.
-The thought is we no longer have to check the water level.
+Many steam boilers are equipped with automatic water feeders.
+The thought is that we no longer have to check the water level.
 This is incorrect.
 The automatic water feeder does not maintain the water level at the NWL.
 It maintains the water level just above the probe.
 The automatic water feeder is for emergency use only.
-It will add water as needed to maintain a minimum water level if you are not home or forgot to check the water level lately.
-You should check and maintain the water level at the manufactures suggest NWL dimension.
+It will add water as needed to maintain a minimum water level if you are not home or forgot to check the water level recently.
+You should check and maintain the water level at the manufacturer's suggested NWL location.

 Condensate Return

-The condensate return is the pipes that carry the condensate; steam, which condensed back into water, back to the boiler.
+The condensate return is the pipes that carry the condensate, steam, which condensed back into water, back to the boiler.
 There are two types of condensate return pipes.
 They are known as DRY returns and WET returns.
 The only difference is the location of the pipes.
-If the return pipe is above the water line it is called a dry return.
-If the condensate return pipe is below the water line it is a wet return.
-The wet return being under the water level all the time becomes loaded with debris over many years.
-These wet returns are known as the garbage dump of the system.
+If the return pipe is above the water line, it is referred to as a dry return.
+If the condensate return pipe is below the water line, it is a wet return.
+The wet return, being submerged below the water level all the time, becomes clogged with debris over many years.
+These wet returns are often referred to as the "garbage dump" of the system.
 It is a good idea to replace them when a new steam boiler is installed in a residential application.
-I have found if you replace about 10 feet of wet return you have gotten past most of the garbage in the wet return.
-Dry returns will not normally be a problem with blockage.
+I have found that replacing about 10 feet of wet return can help you bypass most of the debris in the wet return.
+Dry returns will not typically be a problem due to blockage.

 Click the browser BACK button